rumaram/infoprocap/README.md

 All classes are accessed via the `infoprocap` namespace (e.g., `infoprocap.IPC`).

+## Installation

+Copy the `+infoprocap` folder into your MATLAB project's root directory.

 ## Requirements

 - MATLAB R2019b or later — no external toolboxes needed